 Who are the best WNBA teams in 2023?

-Who are the best WNBA teams in 2023? originally appeared on NBC Sports Bayarea
+Who are the best WNBA teams in 2023? originally appeared on NBC Sports Philadelphia

 The Las Vegas Aces aced 2022, but 2023 will be a new dawn with fresh competitors vying for the title.